Arnolds18/SplitBill/README.md

 ## Screenshots
 These are the mockup screenshot of this Split Bill app.
+This application can be used in light mode and dark mode.
 <p align=center>
 <img src="./images/mockup%20home.png" width=200/> <img src="./images/mockup%20with%20key.png" width=200/>
 </p>